 The Latin, Central America and Caribbean Team are really keen to connect with students interested in studying with us, and offer a number of opportunities for you to learn more about Warwick, and about applying to and studying in the UK.
 Find out moreLink opens in a new window.

-The University of Warwick is pleased to welcome over 120 students from Latin America each year, studying from foundation programme to our research degrees.
+The University of Warwick is pleased to welcome students from Latin America each year, studying from foundation programme to our research degrees.
 All the information you need on making your application to Warwick can be found below.
 If you have any questions, please don't hesitate to get in touch with us.

 For information and advice on entry requirements, please contact the team.

 You need to demonstrate a required level of English language proficiency to meet the entry requirements for Warwick.
 Please see more here.

 How do I apply for a Student Visa?

 You can find more information about how to prepare for a Student Visa application, including how to complete the online application form, what documents to prepare, and what documents to submit here.

 To check whether a Tuberculosis (TB) certificate is required and for a list of approved medical practitioners, please see the UK Government website.